cmmr/ecodive/joss/paper.md

 `entropart` [@entropart], `GUniFrac` [@GUniFrac], `labdsv` [@labdsv], `parallelDist` [@parallelDist], `philentropy` [@philentropy], `phyloregion` [@phyloregion], `phyloseq` [@phyloseq], `picante` [@picante], `tabula` [@tabula], and `vegan` [@vegan].
-The results, conducted using the bench package, are summarized in Figure 1 and demonstrate `ecodive`'s superior speed and memory efficiency for each of the metrics tested.
-Crucially, the benchmark suite confirms these performance gains do not come at the cost of accuracy, as `ecodive` produces numerically identical output to the other packages.
-Beyond its computational advantages, `ecodive` has zero external R dependencies.
-This makes it a lightweight, stable, and secure backend, minimizing installation conflicts and simplifying long-term maintenance for developers who build upon it.
-The complete benchmark code and results are available in the package vignette (`vignette('benchmark')`) and online.
+The results, conducted using the `bench` R package, are summarized in Figure 1 and demonstrate `ecodive`'s superior speed and memory efficiency for each of the metrics tested.

 ![Figure 1: `ecodive` performance benchmarks.
 Each point represents an R package, plotted by median calculation time (x-axis) and memory consumption (y-axis) from ten trials.
 (A) Benchmarks for Shannon Diversity Index, Bray-Curtis Dissimilarity, and Faith's Phylogenetic Diversity.
 (B) Benchmarks for the UniFrac family of metrics, with different variants distinguished by point shape.
 Not all packages implement every metric, but `ecodive` is consistently the fastest and most memory-efficient across all tested metrics, often by several orders of magnitude.](figures/fig1.svg){width="100%"}

+Crucially, the benchmark suite confirms these performance gains do not come at the cost of accuracy, as `ecodive` produces numerically identical output to the other packages.
+Beyond its computational advantages, `ecodive` has zero external R dependencies.
+This makes it a lightweight, stable, and secure backend, minimizing installation conflicts and simplifying long-term maintenance for developers who build upon it.
+The complete benchmark code and results are available in the package vignette (`vignette('benchmark')`) and online.

 # Implemented Metrics